PradhayA/PradhayA/README.md

 ### Welcome to my GitHub 😁

-I create projects that use Java, Python, and other web programming technologies such as HTML, CSS and JS.
+I create projects that use Java, Python, C and C++.

-Some of the live running projects that I have done include a coffee ☕️ recommendation engine based on your tastes and a charity website; chatbot to address homelessness.

-I have created quite a few projects involving AI 🤖 and also created some websites 💻.

-I'm currently working on a coronavirus identification machine and also looking to build a chatbot too. 🔭

-Please feel free to take a look at some of the projects that I have made in the collection of repositories. 😄
+Interested in Machine Learning and Web Development.